 Vegan Corn Succotash

-Corn succotash is a healthy, flavourful veggie side dish that's easy to make for a weeknight dinner.
+Corn succotash is a flavourful veggie side dish that's easy to make for a weeknight dinner.
 Use fresh, frozen, or canned corn!

 5 (from 3 ratings)